Second Kretschmann cabinet: Formation

 The previous cabinet was a coalition government of the Greens and Social Democratic Party (SPD) led by Minister-President Winfried Kretschmann.

 The election took place on 13 March 2016, and resulted in a significant swing toward the Greens, who became the largest party.
 The SPD and opposition CDU both suffered major losses, and the AfD debuted at 15%.
 The FDP also recorded gains.

 Overall, the incumbent coalition lost its majority.
 The Greens held exploratory talks with the CDU, SPD, and FDP.
 The FDP ruled out a traffic light coalition with the Greens and SPD due to policy differences, while the SPD ruled out a coalition with the CDU and FDP.
 Thus, a coalition between the Greens and CDU was considered the most viable option.

-The CDU voted on 30 March to open coalition negoations with the Greens.
+The CDU voted on 30 March to open coalition negotiations with the Greens.
 Talks began on 1 April and concluded on the 29th, with the coalition agreement presented on 1 May.
 It was approved by the CDU and Greens congresses on 6 and 7 May, and officially signed two days later.

 Kretschmann was elected Minister-President by the Landtag on 12 May, winning 82 votes of 142 cast.